lsamaroo/editrowform/README.md

 	 getCellValue
 	    		/*
 	    		 *
-	    		 * Overriden to return your own interpretation of what the cell value should be.
+	    		 * Override to return your own interpretation of what the cell value should be.
 By default it will read the text
 	    		 * from the td element (cell).
 	    		 *
 	    		 * @example